maxmarzolf/maxmarzolf/README.md

 - ⚡ Fun fact: ...
 -->

 I love writing in Python.
-I cannot stop listening to Anderson .Paak.
+I can't stop listening to Anderson .Paak.
 This is part of my resume and should be more professional.